 Only Yesterday is leisurely, but in the charming way of the childhood reminiscences and trips to the country that the film is about.
-The film cleverly uses different animation styles for Taeko, the main character's trip to Yamagata and her remembrances of her childhood.
-Further the film's use of jump cuts to still images is generally innovative and well-used, though occasionally misplaced, especially in a confusing sequence where two characters touch fingertips and a stylized image of Michelangelo's The Creation of Adam briefly flashes on the screen.
+The film cleverly uses different animation styles for Taeko's trip to Yamagata and her remembrances of her childhood.
+The film’s use of jump cuts to still images is generally innovative and well-used, though occasionally misplaced, especially in a confusing sequence where two characters touch fingertips and a stylized image of Michelangelo’s The Creation of Adam briefly flashes on the screen.

 While it isn’t quite a masterpiece like Isao Takahata's first film with Ghibli, Grave of the Fireflies, or his last, The Tale of Princess Kaguya, Only Yesterday is sincere and thoughtful, with a deep understanding and compassion for its characters that few films have, and it is well worth the time of watching.